-Standards, interpretations and amendments to published standards effective in 2019
+Standards, interpretations and amendments to published standards effective in 2020

-In 2019, the group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group's accounting period beginning on 1 January 2019.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU resulted in changes to the Group's accounting policies impacting the Group's financial performance and position.
-The Group had to change its accounting policies and make retrospective adjustments as a result of adopting IFRS 16, 'Leases', but recognised the cumulative effect of initially applying the new standard on 1 January 2019.
-The new accounting policies are disclosed in Note 1.18 below.
-The impact of the adoption of this standard is disclosed in Note 2.
-The other standards did not have any impact on the Group's accounting policies.
+In 2020, the group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group's accounting period beginning on 1 January 2020.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the Group's accounting policies.